Department of Biology

 The general theme of research in the limnology laboratory revolves around biogeochemical cycles in aquatic ecosystems.
 Projects include the effects of food web structure, ultraviolet radiation, climate change and biodiversity on elemental cycling and energy flow.

 1. A major research focus is examining the sensitivity of Lake Diefenbaker to nutrients under a changing climate.
 The project consists a variety of nutrient related studies: a nutrient mass balance model, a nutrient sufficiency-deficiency study, a nutrient sourcing study, a water quality study (pathogens and cyanotoxins), a remote sensing initiative, and so forth.
-This is a CERC funded project of the University of Saskatchewan's Global Institute for Water Security.
+This program is funded by the Saskatchewan Water Security Agency and the Global Institute for Water Security.
+The video below provides an introduction to this important study:

-3. A third major project is examining the effect of ultraviolet radiation on food webs and the biogeochemisrty of P and N in lakes.
+2. A second major initiative is examining the effect of ultraviolet radiation on food webs and the biogeochemisrty of C, N, and P in lakes.
 An adjacent study is investigating the effect of climate on the long-term carbon cycle in lakes.
-These projects are funded through NSERC

 Additional areas of longstanding research include the development of methods for the estimation of nutrients at picomolar concentrations (e.g., P), and the factors (e.g., food web structure, temperature, stoichiometry, pH, and salinity) that affect the cycling efficiency of elements in food webs.

-The National Water Research Institute (NWRI), The Canadian Wildlife Service (CWS), The Canadian National Synchrotron Facility, Centre for Toxicology and a variety of radioisotope and stable isotope laboratories are all located on the University of Saskatchewan campus.
-In addition, the Biology Department operates a field station at the Emma Lake Kenderdine Campus
+The Global Institute of Water Security (GIWS), The National Hydrology Research Centre (NHRC), The Canadian Wildlife Service (CWS), The Canadian National Synchrotron Facility, Centre for Toxicology and a variety of radioisotope and stable isotope laboratories are all located on the University of Saskatchewan campus.

 Sampling Trappers Lake